The basic reference for this section is Macdonald's book [].

 to a virtual set of arguments A.

-We denote by the algebra of symmetric functions, i.e. the
+the algebra of symmetric functions, i.e. the

 algebra generated over